mberman99/GRL_CM1_paper_code_Berman/README.md

 needed_functions.py are the functions needed to do the tracking in the updated_automated_area.py

+processed_sounding_data.ipynb is the methodology to modify the observed sounding for both input into CM1 and to change the lapse rates/static stability in the UTLS.

 results_figures.ipynb produces Figs 2 and 3.

 updated_automated_area.py does the updraft tracking as described in the text.